TMUniversal/papercrypt/README.md

 The program then asks you for an encryption key, for which you can use your mnemonic phrase from earlier.

+Please see the [examples](examples) directory for the generated PDF files.

 ## Contributing

 Contributions to PaperCrypt are welcomed and encouraged!
 If you have suggestions for improvements, bug fixes, or new